fdo-rs/ansible.community.fdo/examples/README.md

   gather_facts: true
   tasks:
     # Role copies Device Ownership Vouchers from Manufacturing Server to Owner Server.
+    # This role should be delegated only to Owner Server.
     - import_role:
         name: copy_ownership_vouchers
 ```

-> Note: this role should be delegated to Owner Server.